GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/bounties/bounties.md

                 - Blue: Can be killed or captured.
 Capturing is more challenging, but gives a bonus gold and Bounty Medal reward.
             - Reported Sightings: Lists the specific floor the bounty can be encountered.
             - Star Icon
-                - Relative measure of the bounties difficulty.
+                - Represents both the number of Bounty Markers and relative difficulty.
 In practice, it is not that useful as some low-star bounties can be as challenging as their high-star counterparts depending on your account's power level and team composition.
                 - Note that 5 small stars are equal to 1 large, glowing star.

     === "How to Accept, Submit, and Reset"